 Although J.J.
 Abrams directed Episode 7, and is slated to direct Episode 9, it was a good choice to get Rian Johnson on board to direct this installment.

 While Abrams is a lover of popcorn entertainment that’s big and full of audience-craved plot points, Johnson isn’t as concerned with that.
 He’s focused more on giving us what we actually need.
 He builds up momentum slowly and knows how to give us the proper climax.

-Johnson also directed last year’s Rogue One: A Star Wars Story, which I’m not a huge fan of, but can still appreciate.
-Rogue One is poetic, but doesn’t really come together until the end.
+Johnson also directed 2012’s Looper, which I wouldn’t say I love, but I can still appreciate it.
+Looper can be poetic, but doesn’t really come together until the end.

-This was my fear with The Last Jedi.
+Although the two films are apples and oranges, this was still my fear with The Last Jedi.
 But since it utilizes The Force Awakens to help set up much of the story, it doesn’t have to focus on that as much here.
 And the poeticism works well for this one as the middle act.
 Though I wouldn’t want all of the films to be like this.
 I like my Star Wars a bit more popcorny–just like J.J.
 Abrams.